 The ingredients in your dog‘s food must be from safe and reliable sources to ensure the final mix is safe as well.

-Cola’s Kitchen is the first and only pet food company that creates individually balanced recipes tailored to your dog’s specific needs, at no extra cost.
+Cola’s Kitchen fresh dog food is the first and only pet food company that creates individually balanced recipes tailored to your dog’s specific needs.
 We do so in a way that provides your dog all the required nutrients through Complete and Well-Balanced Natural Fresh Food.
-At Cola’s Kitchen, we’ll design and produce every dog’s meal based on the individual needs of each dog and any unique conditions that might apply.
+At Cola’s Kitchen, we’ll design and produce every dog’s meal in individual batches based on the individual needs of each dog and any unique conditions that might apply.

 Our recipes are designed based on the profile our customers make for their dogs.
 These choices then allow our AI system to formulate and individually balance recipes.
 The concentration of each ingredient in each recipe changes from one dog to another based on the individual characteristics of each dog and their unique requirements.